 In Scotland?
+The market is years old and switching supplier is commonplace and easy.
 Compare mains water discounts of up to 41% and choose a water supplier online here today.
-You don't need a water bill as we can access your supply data from the Central Marketing Agency.
+You don't need a water bill as we access your supply data from the CMA (Central Marketing Agency).

 In England?
-You can switch though the discounts are not as high ( up to 17%).
-This is due to the smaller margins set between the wholesale and retail prices for the first 3 years (the Scottish market started the same way as the market was tested).
-However there are also benefits to switching supplier in terms of better customer service and consolidated billing too.
+The market has been open to competition since 2017 with water and drainage supplier discounts of up to 20%.
+The discount is not quite as high as Scotland due to the smaller margins set between the wholesale and retail prices for the first 3 years.
+The Scottish market started the same way as the market was tested.
+There’s additional benefits to switching supplier in terms of not having to pay upfront, better customer service and consolidated billing.

 Wherever you are we'll compare prices from a range of suppliers to find you the best deal.

 Whether you have a supplier and meter or no meter or supplier yet, we can help.
 Our comparison service and friendly advice is completely FREE.
 Should you choose to switch we get a small fee from the winning supplier and it doesn't affect your price.

 Review Of The English Market After Year 1

 Frequently Asked Questions About Water

 How do I find out who my water supplier is?